 Join CELT’S Field Trip Team!

-The 4th grade field trips in Robinson Woods that CELT offers to the Pond Cove Elementary School students have a rich tradition of being led by various adult volunteers in the community.
+The field trips in Robinson Woods and Great Pond that CELT offers to the Pond Cove Elementary School students have a rich tradition of being led by various adult volunteers in the community.
 We are looking for a new generation of leaders to join this effort: volunteers who are excited to work with kids, enjoy exploring the outdoors, and want to give back to their community.
-Training and good times will be provided.
+Volunteers lead hands-on, experiential and fun field trips for 1st, 3rd and 4th grade students.
+Training and good times will be provided!

 Why be a walk leader?

-- Be present for amazing nature experiences in Robinson Woods: previous walk leaders have watched blue jay fights, found salamanders, snakes, and all sorts of fungi!
+- -Be present for amazing nature experiences: previous walk leaders have watched blue jay fights, found salamanders, snakes, and all sorts of fungi!

 Previous volunteers say…